quiltdata/quilt/docs/api-python.md

 ### `pkg._filter(DICT_OR_LAMBDA)`
 Top-level package nodes have a `_filter` method that accepts either a dictionary or a lambda.

-`_filter` returns a proper sub-tree of the parent package that contains only the nodes that match the filter.
+ `_filter` always preserves the path structure of its parent.
+Therefore, in addition to nodes that pass the filter, `_filter` will return the following:

-If a group matches the filter, the group and all of its desendants are included.
+* All desendants of a matching node (so that mathcing groups include all descendants)

-If a group or leaf matches the filter, it's root-to-descendant path from the original package is preserved.
+* All ancestors of a matching node (so that the position in the tree remains unchanged)

 #### Filter with a dict
 Dictionary filters support two properies, `name` and `meta`: